christophihl/startupengineer/content/_repos/dat_sci_1/03_dat_acq.md

 # All Models are listed on these levels.
 bike_categories_chr <- html_home |><br>
   # Get the nodes for the categories.
 Take a look at the source code for the selector.
-  # (Unfortunately not working with the Selector Gadget)
+  # (Unfortunately not working with the Selector Gadget with the original page)
   html_elements(css = ".header__navBarPreloadItem--level2") |><br>
   # Extract the href attribute (the URLs)
   html_attr('href') |><br>